Skip to main content

 Troubleshooting Common Issues

-Why is my payment processed through Standard Pay instead of Quick Pay?
-If your account is not eligible for Quick Pay or if the payment was processed before enabling Quick Pay, it will follow the Standard Pay timeline.
+If your account is not eligible for Quick Pay, if the payment was processed before enabling Quick Pay, or if your shift did not meet the Quick Pay conditions (see above), it will follow the Standard Pay timeline.

-Will enabling Quick Pay speed up a payment already processed?
 No. Enabling Quick Pay after a payment has been processed will not change that payout.
-Quick Pay must be enabled before processing to affect the payment’s speed.
+Quick Pay must be enabled before processing to affect the payment's speed.

-I no longer want to use Quick Pay, can I turn it off?
+I no longer want to use Quick Pay.
+Can I turn it off?

 You can revert back to the traditional 2-day payment method at any time (even mid-shift) by navigating to your Payments page in your Profile and disabling Quick Pay.